 Following a Government announcement in July 2025 setting out a £53 million investment in tackling perpetrators of domestic abuse, Cleveland has been identified as a pilot area for a new project.

-The Cleveland Drive Project (‘Drive’) is a response to domestic abuse.
+The Cleveland Drive Project is a response to domestic abuse.
 It aims to reduce the number of child and adult victims by disrupting and changing perpetrator behaviour.

 It implements a whole-system approach through one-to-one intensive intervention work to drive perpetrators to change their behaviour.

-By addressing perpetrators’ behaviour, Drive targets the root cause of domestic abuse to improve outcomes for victims and children.
+By addressing perpetrators’ behaviour, the Drive Project targets the root cause of domestic abuse to improve outcomes for victims and children.